xjsender/haoide/README.md

 + [Retrieve Package.xml](https://raw.githubusercontent.com/xjsender/SublimeApexScreenshot/master/RetrievePackage.gif)

 # Installation
-This plugin is hosted on [package control](https://sublime.wbond.net/packages/Salesforce%20IDE), you can install this plugin by searching ```Salesforce IDE``` in package control
+This plugin is hosted on [package control](https://sublime.wbond.net/packages/Salesforce%20IDE), after you installed the [package control](https://sublime.wbond.net/installation#st3), you can install this plugin by searching ```Salesforce IDE``` in package control

 # Project Configuration
 If your operation system is **OSX**, you must set the workspace in ```SublimeApex``` > ```Setting``` > ```Setting - User```.